 Accounting for Taste: Differences in Genre Popularity Across the World

-I recently came across an article entitled “The Relative Popularity of Genres Around the World“, where the writers, Stephen Follows and Bruce Nash, look at how liked (or disliked) different genres are in a given country.
+I recently came across an article called “The Relative Popularity of Genres Around the World” by Stephen Follows and Bruce Nash.

 If we take 0% as the global average of a genre’s popularity, we can see, with a rating of 83%, that Italy really loves comedy movies.